 Video ‘Preparing for Life’ Waldorf School of the Peninsula

-As well as offering a recognised, alternative, secondary school qualification which equips your child for future careers or university, we cultivate the lifelong competencies and capacities they need to prepare them for the full journey of life.
+We offer the NZCSE from age 16 to 18 – a recognised, alternative, secondary school qualification which not only equips your child for future careers or university, but cultivates the lifelong competencies and capacities they need to prepare them for the full journey of life.

 Our Upper School programme offers the full Steiner Waldorf curriculum to 18/19 years of age.
 Our distinctive, international programme integrates arts and academics into a broad, diverse and rich education including Physics, Maths, Chemistry, Music, Geography, History, History of Art, Biology, Spanish, Drama, Literature, Movement, Philosophy and Arts & Crafts.